snsaleh1/AlgoPractice/README.md

-# AlgoCasts
+# AlgoPractice

-Companion repo to a course on Udemy.com
+Practicing coding challenges from a Udemy course to prepare for coding interviews